open-mmlab/mmpretrain/docs/tutorials/data_pipeline.md

-Following typical conventions, we use `Dataset` and `DataLoader` for data loading with multiple workers. `Dataset` returns a dict of data items corresponding to the arguments of models' forward method.
+Following typical conventions, we use `Dataset` and `DataLoader` for data loading with multiple workers. `Dataset` returns a dict of data items corresponding to the arguments of models forward method.

 The data preparation pipeline and the dataset is decomposed.
 Usually a dataset defines how to process the annotations and a data pipeline defines all the steps to prepare a data dict.